AnyDSL/artic/doc/pure_fns.md

 The `pure` keyword enables writing functions that only depend on their arguments, without side-effects.
 The compiler will aggressively move and merge calls to such functions.

+Pure functions must return a (non-empty) value.
+That means they cannot be continuations!
+This is because pure function calls are only kept if the return value is used, and so a pure function that never returns cannot possibly be used.
+Since this is useless behavior, we instead assume it's a programming mistake and diagnose this as an error.

 ## Syntax

 Instead of attributes, purity is annotated using a new syntax element: function qualifiers.